Dr. Mauricio Abrao

 What type of surgery do you perform for endometriosis: Excision

 Medication: Non-steroidal anti-inflammatory medications.
-I also use oral contraceptives such as ethinyl estradiol plus dienogest or dienogest alone and IUD of levonorgestrel.
+I also use oral contraceptives such as ethinyl estradiol plus dienogest or dienogest alone and an IUD of levonorgestrel.

 Approach to Persistent Pain After Surgery: We usually carry on an evaluation with a neuropelviologist for initial and persistent symptoms.
 We also have an anesthesiologist specializing in pain management.